comick/tonio/README.md

 The web UI allows you to see the content of playlists.
 Later playlist management could be done without requiring the used to unplug the SD card.

-> The Buildroot configuration may miss some decoders, only the most commonly used are enabled.
+> The Buildroot configuration has a very limite set of decoders, only the most commonly used are enabled.
-> Should you find some quite common decoder, please feel free to contribute improved buildroot config.
+> If you need more decoding capabilities, make sure decoder packages are enabled before build.

 Support and feature requests